slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 5. (optional) consent page, users choose the scope they want to give consent to ClientApp, check conscope flag.
 The choose scopes will be used to generate the access token in the following step, which makes sense as access token only contains scopes that users give permission to.

-6. IDP's `IdentityServerMiddleware` handles `/connect/authorize/callback` (HttpContext.User contains "user = Emma" claim because of user-to-idp cookie created), its `AuthorizeCallbackEndpoint` (check c flag) handles this `/connect/authorize/callback` request to generate an auth code (c3.4), note that **user's ClaimsPrincipal (from user-to-idp cookie) is needed to generate this auth code and the code will be saved on IDP's end (`DefaultAuthorizationCodeStore`)** for backchannel request for access token later (c2.5). then a POST redirection request from user to client using client's pre-registration RedirectUris (`https://localhost:7184/signin-oidc`) with auth code (in body, not in querystring as the redirection is POST redirection) is initialize
+6. IDP's `IdentityServerMiddleware` handles `/connect/authorize/callback` (HttpContext.User contains "user = Emma" claim because of user-to-idp cookie created), its `AuthorizeCallbackEndpoint` (check ac flag) handles this `/connect/authorize/callback` request to generate an auth code (c3.4), note that **user's ClaimsPrincipal (from user-to-idp cookie) is needed to generate this auth code and the code will be saved on IDP's end (`DefaultAuthorizationCodeStore`)** for backchannel request for access token later (c2.5). then a POST redirection request from user to client using client's pre-registration RedirectUris (`https://localhost:7184/signin-oidc`) with auth code (in body, not in querystring as the redirection is POST redirection) is initialize

 ```C#
 /*  https://localhost:7184/signin-oidc POST